Teoscar Hernández Preview, Player Props: Mariners vs. Astros

-Teoscar Hernandez, with a slugging percentage of .300 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners versus the Houston Astros, with Cristian Javier on the mound, September 26 at 10:05 PM ET.
+Teoscar Hernandez -- .205 average over his past 10 games -- will be in action for the Seattle Mariners against the Houston Astros, with Framber Valdez on the hill, on September 27 at 9:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Astros.
+In his previous game, he went 1-for-4 with an RBI against the Astros.

 Sportsbook Promo Codes